davidabadtantacom/tantacom-blog/wp-content/plugins/related-posts/readme.txt

 == Terms of Service ==

 The plugin source code is released under GPLv2.
-Usage of our service is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).
+Usage of our service is governed by [Sovrn Terms of Service](http://www.sovrn.com/editorial-network-terms-of-service/) and [Sovrn Privacy Policy](http://www.sovrn.com/privacy-policy/).

 == Changelog ==

+= 3.6.1 =
+* Rebrand

 = 3.6 =
 * Support for category names in related posts